AbhishekSingh9582/flutter_audio_playlist/README.md

 ## API Documentation

-For more details on all available classes, methods, and properties, check out the API documentation. <flutter_audio_playlist.dart>
+For more details on all available classes, methods, and properties, check out the [API documentation](https://pub.dev/documentation/flutter_audio_playlist/latest/).

 ## Contributing